mcjava-wiki/mcjava-wiki/README.md

 # mcjava-wiki

 This is a technical wiki for Minecraft: Java Edition, primarily focused on resource-related tutorials.
 The ultimate goal is to be a reliable source of information for all things Java Edition resource pack related.
+It is accessible at https://wiki.mcjava.dev/docs.

 ## Why?